-Parents are charged a \$75 Athletic Fee per sport for a 7-12 grade student who participates in soccer and/or basketball.
-Elementary grades are \$25 per sport.
+Parents are charged a \$100 (Varsity) or \$75 (Junior High) Athletic Fee per sport for a 7-12 grade student who participates in soccer and/or basketball.
+If the family serves one shift at the LLWS, there is a \$20 discount per sport for every student in the family.
+Track has a \$5 fee per athlete per meet.
+Parents are charged a \$25 Athletic Fee per sport for an elementary student who participates in soccer and/or basketball.
 The athletic fees are used to purchase athletic equipment and uniforms, and to cover traveling expenses.
 Uniforms must be returned to the coach or Athletic Director one week after the last game.
 A weekly late fee will be charged for uniforms which are not promptly returned to the school.
-There is no fee for participating in the track meet.
-An elementary basketball program follows the varsity season.
+Damaged uniforms, other than the normal wear and tear, will be evaluated and billed to you if the article needs to be replaced.